gunnarmorling/1brc/README.md

 _Status Feb 1: The challenge has been closed for new submissions.
 No new pull requests for adding submissions are accepted at this time.
 Pending PRs will be evaluated over the next few days.
 Please don't push any changes to pending PRs after today, unless being asked to do so.
 This will be the case if I spot an issue during evaluation (failing tests, etc.).
 In this case, I will comment on the PR, and you are allowed to push one update.
+Only changes strictly needed to fix the bug at hand may be pushed at this point.
+No force-pushes are allowed, so as to make sure I can see which changes have been made.
 I will re-evaluate the entry, and if there are still remaining issues, you'll get one more and last opportunity to update the PR.
 If it still is not valid at this point, it will be closed.
 The final leader board will be published by Monday Feb 5._